TedSIWEILIU/tedsiweiliu.github.io/_pages/about.md

 <!-- I was a Postdoctoral researcher at MBZUAI working with Dr. [Shangsong Liang](https://scholar.google.com/citations?hl=en&user=4uggVcIAAAAJ).
 Our team, led by Dr Liang works closely with Prof. [Eilam Gross](https://scholar.google.com/citations?hl=en&user=iibZFkYAAAAJ) from Weizmann Institute of Science on  **Particle Physics** projects, where we aim to apply deep neural networks to predict new particles. -->

 I am an Assistant Professor at the School of Natural and Computing Science, University of Aberdeen, UK.
 Before this position, I was a Postdoctoral researcher at MBZUAI.
+Currently I work on the following topics with my collaborators all over the world:
+1. a
+2. b

 <!--working with Dr. [Shangsong Liang](https://scholar.google.com/citations?hl=en&user=4uggVcIAAAAJ).
 In addition, I work with Dr. [Zaiqiao Meng](https://scholar.google.com/citations?user=5jJKFVcAAAAJ&hl=en) and we lead the **BioKR2** (Bio Knowledge Representation and Reasoning) Lab.
 The ultimate goal of **BioKR2** is to inspire bioinformatics research by using meaningful representation learning methods.-->